Quantum Computing: k-Space Is Part of the Future with Low Temperature Qubit Fabrication

 kSA BandiT utilizes the temperature dependence of a semiconductor’s inherent band gap to measure temperatures.
 With this technique, the sample either diffusely reflects or transmits light in the appropriate wavelength range.
 In the process, the sample can selectively absorb light with sufficient energy by transferring some of its energy to an electron in the valance band, causing it to be promoted to the conduction band.
 However, light that lacks the required energy can pass through the sample.
 The energy of the transition from absorbing to transmitting defines the optical absorption edge of the sample and is temperature dependent. kSA BandiT analyzes the spectrum of the diffusely reflected or transmitted light using a solid-state spectrometer to determine the wavelength of the absorption edge, which it converts to temperature via a set of material-specific calibration curves.

 The figure above shows the kSA BandiT configuration in reflection mode, which is further explained in the application note.
-Read “kSA BandiT – Band Edge Based Temperature Measurement” to learn more.
+Read the full “kSA BandiT – Band Edge Based Temperature Measurement” application note (link) to learn more.

 kSA MOS Utilized in NREL’s World Record for Efficiency with Their Six-Junction Solar Cell